dsprenkels/sss-rs/README.md

 [![Build Status](https://travis-ci.org/dsprenkels/sss-rs.svg?branch=master)](https://travis-ci.org/dsprenkels/sss-rs)

 `sss-rs` contains Rust bindings for my [Shamir secret sharing library][sss].
-This library allows users to split secret data into a number of differemnt shares.
+This library allows users to split secret data into a number of different shares.
 With the possession of some or all of these shares, the original secret can be restored.